Reviews You Can Rely On

 Construction Quality

-Carbon fiber poles can break when bent or smacked against rocks but are strong when loaded properly along the axis of the pole (from the top down).
-Aluminum poles can bend when loaded heavily, even along the main axis of the pole, but aluminum usually bends much more than carbon before snapping.
+Carbon fiber poles can break when bent or smacked against rocks but are strong when appropriately loaded along the axis of the pole (from the top down).
+Aluminum poles can bend when loaded heavily, even along the central axis of the pole, but aluminum usually bends much more than carbon before snapping.
 Chipped carbon is more prone to snapping, even when loaded along the major axis.
-We were most impressed by the durability of the Black Diamond Pursuit.
+We were impressed by the durability of the Black Diamond Pursuit.
 This pole has solid aluminum shafts that can take a beating on rugged treks.
 They also feature burly metal lever locks that inspire confidence and perform well.

-trekking poles - the black diamond pursuit's burly aluminum shafts and metal lever...
+trekking poles - the black diamond pursuit&#039;s burly aluminum shafts and metal lever...

 The Black Diamond Pursuit's burly aluminum shafts and metal lever locks deliver excellent durability.